lars-hoeijmans/pet-sanctuary/PRD.md

 Pets should run on a low-frequency simulation loop.
 They do not need to call an LLM every second.
 Most ticks can be cheap deterministic simulation; LLM calls should happen when a pet needs to speak, plan, work, or react to an important event.

+Models do not literally live inside the world server or continuously watch the database.
+The product should create that feeling through a server-owned attention system: world events are written to the event log, the orchestrator decides which pets are eligible to notice them, and selected pets are woken up to produce one proposed action.

 ### Pet states

 MVP states: